Ji-Xpress/documentation/packs/physics.md

 * `star`
 * `desert_background` - serves only as a background for the game
 * `tile` - Floor tile
+* `star_counter` - A visual counter for stars.
+More details on how to use it in the coming sections

 ## Entry points